-As we write this article, it is officially the eve of winter.
-So what better way to honor the change of season than to discuss proper maintenance for caring for your trees in sub-freezing conditions!
+As our Denver tree service professionals write this article, it is officially the eve of winter.
+So what better way to honor the change of season than to discuss maintenance for caring for your trees in sub-freezing conditions!
 Remember, as your trees are not protected from the elements in the cold harsh winter, they remain especially vulnerable.
 This especially applies to smaller trees that are lacking deep root systems.
 In this article we discuss different methods for protecting your trees, and ensuring their health and longevity long into the future.

 Insulate your Trees